cosmic-zip/witch_craft/README.md

+# Warning

-## Warning: I am not responsible for the way that this software
-## will be used by third parties.
-The purpose of this software
-## is only educational.
+    Warning: I am not responsible for the way that this software will be used by third parties.
+The purpose of this software is only educational.

 ##  considerations